-Note: A player retrieving a stray Dodgeball cannot be hit out while they are outside of the playing area.
+Note: A player retrieving a stray Dodgeball cannot be hit out or throw a person out while they are outside of the playing area.
+Additionally, any balls caught outside of the playing area will not count and not cause anyone to be eliminated.